Joshlucpoll/alfred-website/README.md

 7. Save all the files and close VS Code
 8. Go back to Github Desktop - you should see pending changes; select all of them
-9. Press commit to master
+9. Add a summary message and press commit to master
+10. Press push to origin on the top bar
-10. Wait a couple minutes for the build to complete - you can see the progress of the build [here](https://github.com/Joshlucpoll/alfred-website/actions)
+11. Wait a couple minutes for the build to complete - you can see the progress of the build [here](https://github.com/Joshlucpoll/alfred-website/actions)
-11. Done!
+12. Done!